sbarrio/pso_photo_uploader/README.md

 ### Caveats

-- It would also be cool to make it work for the Dreamcast versions as well (sadly I don't have a DreamPi to test it with yet).
 - Episode 3 support should be easy enough too, but I haven't had the time to test it yet.
+- It would be cool to make it work for the Dreamcast versions as well (sadly I don't have a DreamPi to test it with yet).
 - The page styling could definitely be prettier too.

 ### Screenshots